Innovation in Heritage

 IoT Innovation: Enhanced Clean Air Innovation Trials

-As part of the SBRI Enhanced Clean Air Innovation Trials, Blenheim's Innovation Team is working with Lightricity to revolutionise indoor air quality monitoring in heritage properties.
-Working with Lightricity's groundbreaking battery-free sensors, powered by high-efficiency indoor photovoltaic technology, we're deploying these devices throughout selected tenanted properties across our estate.
+As part of the SBRI Enhanced Clean Air Innovation Trials, our Innovation Team is working with Lightricity to revolutionise indoor air quality monitoring in heritage properties.
+Working with Lightricity's battery-free sensors, powered by high-efficiency indoor photovoltaic technology, we're deploying these devices throughout selected tenanted properties across our estate.
 Our team is leveraging our expertise in data visualisation and user engagement to transform complex environmental data into accessible, actionable insights for our tenants.
 This innovative approach not only helps residents understand and improve their indoor air quality but also demonstrates how historic properties can embrace sustainable technology to enhance living conditions.
-By combining Lightricity's cutting-edge sensor technology with our experience in heritage property management, we're establishing new standards in environmental monitoring that enhance living conditions while reducing long-term maintenance costs.
+By combining Lightricity's cutting-edge sensor technology with our experience in heritage property management, we have established new standards in environmental monitoring that enhance living conditions while reducing long-term maintenance costs.

 RFID Returnable Cups